Integrate with Apple Education features

 To view the properties for a local user, select the user and then click Edit.

-In addition to the name properties, these Apple School Manager properties appear:
+In addition to the name properties, these ASM properties are available:

-ASM DEP account: The name you gave the account in Endpoint Management.
+- ASM org name: The name you gave the account in Endpoint Management.

-ASM source system ID: An identifier configured by your organization for the user.
+- ASM source system ID: Identifier for the system source.

 A delivery group specifies the resources to deploy to categories of users.
 For example, you might create one delivery group for instructors and students.
 Alternatively, you might create multiple delivery groups so you can customize the apps, media, and policies sent to various instructors or students.
 You might create one or more delivery groups per class.
 You can also create one or more delivery groups for managers (other staff in your educational institution).

-Resources that you deploy to user devices include device policies, VPP apps, and iBooks.
+Resources that you deploy to user devices include device policies, volume purchase apps, and iBooks.

 If instructors use the Classroom app, the Education Configuration device policy is required.
 Be sure to review other device policies to determine how you want to configure and restrict instructor and student iPads.

-Endpoint Management requires that you deploy VPP apps as required apps for education users.
-Endpoint Management currently doesn’t support deploying such VPP apps as optional.
+Endpoint Management requires that you deploy volume purchase apps as required apps for education users.
+Endpoint Management doesn’t support deploying such volume purchase apps as optional.